 And yet the overcoat needs to work in ways few other items of clothing do: it needs to stand up to the elements and be able to take repeated soakings; it needs to stand up to repeated wear, since this is one garment that, unlike most others, gets put on daily; and, for that reason, it needs to look more or less right with most of your clothes, smart and casual.
 If you’re buying that cerise, fur-trimmed bum-freezer fashion number, good luck to you.
 For everyone else – as with shoes, which also have to take a lot of abuse – it pays to invest.
-A few extra quid is well worth it if you’re buying classic such as these below.
+A few extra quid is well worth it if you’re buying classic such as those listed below.

 The Covert/Crombie Coat

 Thank Scottish weaver John Crombie, and a request from the Russian royal family for a coat suitable for wear in the country, for the covert coat.
 It’s named from the French “couvert” (a shady place or thicket) with its contrast velvet collar, ticket pocket, poacher’s inside pocket, distinctive bands of reinforcing stitching at cuff and hem and created in a smooth, thorn-proof, fawn or charcoal fabric.